StanislavKhalizev/Alllines/README.md

 # Mobile App Privacy Policy
 # 1. The terms used in the Privacy Policy of the mobile application are applied in the following meanings:
 1.1.
 User - an individual using the Application.
 1.2.
-Application - a set of programs, databases for computers under the name Alllines Layout Design (com.alllines.layoutdesign.russia), the copyright holder of which is the Company.
+Application - a set of programs, databases for computers under the name Alllines Layout Design (com.alllines.layoutdesign.play), the copyright holder of which is the Company.
 1.3.
 The Company is an individual KHALIZEV STANISLAV (hereinafter referred to as the Company), who is the developer, copyright holder and supplier of the Application.
 1.4.
 Device - a mobile technical device (smartphone, tablet or other device) that has access to the Internet on which the Application is installed.
 1.5.
 User's personal information - personal information that the User provides about himself/herself when registering (creating an account) or during the use of the Application, including the User's personal data.
 Data that is automatically transmitted to the Company in the process of using them using the Application installed on the device, including information about the User's Device.